between books and cigarettes || JJK

 "I’m sorry," you sob, going to reach for him, to ground yourself.
 "I’m sorry, Jungkook, I’m so sorry-"

-Jungkook stops pacing, his hands dropping to his sides, his eyes wide with utter shock as he stares at you.
+Jungkook stops pacing, his hands dropping to his sides, his eyes wide with shock as he stares at you.

 He snaps.